county-of-simcoe-gis/SimcoeCountyWebViewer/README.md

 ## Live beta site can be found [here](https://opengis.simcoe.ca/public)

+This site has officially went live as a beta on Apr 23rd, 2020.

 The goal of this project is to replace [this viewer](https://maps.simcoe.ca/public) using an open source environment.
 The existing viewer is built using the ESRI 3.x JS api/DOJO with the Web App Builder and ArcGIS Server.

 This app is built using React, OpenLayers and GeoServer.
 Many components are configurable to point to your own WMS/WFS, XYZ services.
 Some components use a custom rest api, such as the search and property report.